mxgoai/mxgo-core/docusaurus-site/docs/introduction.md

 ### Option 1: Try It Out for Free (Recommended)
 Get started immediately with our managed service:
-- Simply forward emails to `ask@mxtoai.com` for instant AI processing
+- Simply forward emails to `ask@mxgo.ai` for instant AI processing
 - No setup required - works with any email client
 - Perfect for trying out all features before self-hosting
 - [Getting Started](./getting-started.md) - Quick trial guide